nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 138
 00:08:11,009 --> 00:08:16,885
-[SPEAKER_05]: keep coming up from time to time because people, if you have a conversation on day one,
+[SPEAKER_05]: It kept coming up from time to time because people, if you have a conversation on day one,

 139
 00:08:16,865 --> 00:08:22,875